JullianDev/deno_signalr/README.md

 - [Custom Socket](https://deno.land/x/custom_socket)
   - Used for custom headers on WebSockets

+# Node and Browser Compatibility

+This module is compatible with the browser, but not with Node.

+To use with Node:

+- Shim `https://deno.land/x/evt@v1.10.2/mod.ts` to use npm `evt` instead. (not tested)
+- Shim `https://deno.land/x/deno_signalr@v0.4.0/src/custom_socket/WS.ts` to use npm `WS` instead. (not tested)

 # Documentation

-**NOTICE: This documentation is as of v0.3, usage may change drastically as it reaches v1**
+**NOTICE: This documentation is as of v0.4, usage may change drastically as it reaches v1**

 ## Importing